Raising chicks in winter or fall? Don’t make this fatal mistake!

 Do all off-season chicks get egg-bound or prolapsed without artificial light?

-Your off-season chicks certainly aren’t guaranteed to suffer from egg binding or vent prolapse, but their chances are increased compared to seasonal (springtime) chicks.
+No. In fact, most off-season chicks won’t suffer from egg binding or vent prolapse, but their chances are increased compared to seasonal (springtime) chicks.

 And as you can see from the videos above, these conditions can actually affect hens of any age.
 However, off-season chicks are especially vulnerable.

-And that’s why you need to provide artificial lighting.
+And that’s why you need to provide artificial lighting if you want to be safe.
 You want to mimic the experience your chicks would have if they were born in the spring or early summer.
-Basically, you want the light duration to be decreasing each week when your chicks begin maturing reproductively.
+Basically, you want the light duration to be decreasing each week (or at least not increasing) when your chicks begin maturing reproductively.

 What kind of artificial light do your off-season chicks need?

-You’ll want to use incandescent light bulbs to light your brooder and coop.
+You’ll want to use incandescent lights or LED lights in your brooder and coop.

 The wattage you need will depend on the size of your coop.
 For example, if you have a large coop (200 square feet), you’ll want to hang one 60-watt light bulb about 7 feet above the floor.